 In a second blinded clinical trial, 11 unique patients received 2 to 3 treatment sessions, again comparing the Soliton Multi-Pass treatment to Laser-Only treatment.
 100% of the tattoos treated with the Soliton Multi-Pass method had a complete response (76 to 100% fading).
 In comparison, only 17% of the tattoos treated with Laser-Only had a complete response.

-Although tattoo removal is currently the lead use for our technology, several additional aesthetic indications appear feasible.
+Although tattoo removal is currently the lead use for our technology, we hope that several additional aesthetic indications will be proven to be feasible.
 As a team we’re dedicated to coming up with new ideas, rigorously testing them, and bringing them to market with a comprehensive understanding of both patients’ needs and clinician practices.
+For information on other conditions we are targeting with our technology such as cellulite, see the INVESTOR section of our website.

 Years of Development